 4. Printer to print hard copies of prescriptions, requisition forms, etc.

 5. Scanner to scan documents into the EMR such as old patient files, immunization records etc.

 6. A card swipe machine is recommended but not required.

 Yes, Infomedic can provide you with EMR data conversion services to move your patients’ demographic information and charts and/or billing and appointment history.

 How Does Migration Work?
 Downtime?

 I’m a health care professional interested in using an EMR.
-Can I use OSCAR even though I am not a physician?
+Can I use EMR even though I am not a physician?

-Yes, OSCAR can be and is currently used by many different types of health care professionals.
+Yes, our Open Sourced EMR can be and is currently used by many different types of health care professionals.
 In fact, in addition to physicians, Infomedic can support optometry, naturopathic, physiotherapy, foot and chiropractic.